The End of Eternity: Origins

 In December 1953 Asimov was thumbing through a copy of the 28 March 1932 issue of Time, and noticed what looked, at first glance, like a drawing of the mushroom cloud of a nuclear explosion.
 A closer look showed him that the drawing was actually a geyser, the Old Faithful.
-However, he began pondering the question of what the implications would be if there had been a drawing of a mushroom cloud in a magazine from 1932, and he eventually came up with the plot of a time travel story.
+Asimov began pondering the question of what the implications would be if there had been a drawing of a mushroom cloud in a magazine from 1932, and he eventually came up with the plot of a time travel story.
 He began the story, The End of Eternity, on 7 December 1953, and he finished it on 6 February 1954, when it was 25,000 words long.
 Asimov submitted the story to Galaxy Science Fiction, and within days, he received a call from Galaxy editor Horace L. Gold that rejected the story.
 Asimov decided to turn the story into a novel, and on March 17, he left it with Walter I. Bradbury, the science fiction editor at Doubleday, to get his opinion.
 Bradbury was receptive, and by April 7, Asimov had been informed that a contract for the novel was in the works.
 Asimov began expanding the story and eventually delivered the novel version to Bradbury on December 13.
 Doubleday accepted the novel, which was published in August 1955.

-The novel reflects the state of scientific knowledge of its time, some of which has been superseded.
-For instance, the power source for the time travelers is referred to as "Nova Sol", and a link to the far future taps the energy of the exploding Sun.
-Scientists now know that the Sun is far too small to explode.

-As may be seen below, the novel may also be counted as the prequel to the Empire series of novels, which form part of the Foundation Series.
-Asimov had already included a kind of time travel in his 1950 novel Pebble in the Sky, but it was a one-way trip.

 The original End of Eternity appeared in 1986 in a collection called The Alternate Asimovs.